zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/7.png "")

 13. If you type ```ls``` again, you should see some additional files in your directory.
-The "agent.rsp" file is the one we’re currently interested in.
+The "agent.rsp" file is the one you are currently interested in.

 14. Use your favorite text editor to open the file.
 In this case, I’m using the command ```nano agent.rsp```